pfinorbi/kubernetes-resume-challenge/README.md

             cpu: "50m"
 ```

-After setting the CPU resources we can add HPA to the deployment using the following command:
+After updating the deployment with the CPU limit and request values we can add HPA using the following command:

 ```
 kubectl autoscale deployment ecom-web-deployment --cpu-percent=50 --min=2 --max=10 --namespace $NS
 ```

-To simulate some load on the application we can utilize Apache Bench.
-We can install and run the tool on the local machine with the following commands:
+To generate some load on the application we can utilize Apache Bench.
+We can install and run the tool locally with the following commands:

 ```
 # install Apache Bench